kartavyaraj/SQL_PowerBI_Project-Crime_Analysis_Report_Dashboard/README.md

 ORDER BY avg_days_to_close;
 ```

-11. <u>Peak Weekday Crime per City</u>: Shows the peak crime of that weekday in that city.
+11. <ins>Peak Weekday Crime per City</ins>: Shows the peak crime of that weekday in that city.

 ```SQL
 WITH most_crime_per_day_of_week AS (